kmiga/alphaAnnotation/README.md

-# Miga Lab Centromeric Satellite Annotaiton Repository
+# Miga Lab Centromeric Satellite Annotation Repository

 This repository contains WDL workflows created by the Miga lab and collaborators to annotate centromeric satellites.